HHorimoto/transform_pointcloud/ros1_use.md

 ## Test
 This package provides test bash for use with `Github Actions`.
-This test confirms if this package transforms PointCloud2 correctly.
+This test confirms if msg is published or not.
 You can also do this test on your computer by following this command.

 ```shell